-Watch live as Joe Biden meets King Charles at Windsor Castle
+Watch live view of Windsor Castle as Joe Biden meets King Charles

-Watch live as Joe Biden meets with King Charles III at Windsor Castle.
+Watch a live view of Windsor Castle as Joe Biden meets with King Charles III.

 The US president arrived in London on Sunday evening and hailed the “rock-solid” relationship between America and the UK as he met Rishi Sunak in Downing Street earlier today.